LLNL/Abmarl/docs/src/tutorials/predator_prey.rst

 * The predator should be penalized for taking too long.

 Concurrently, we will train prey agents to harvest resources while attempting to avoid predators.
-To learn this, prey agetns must be able to see a subset off the grid around them, both the resources available and any other agents.
+To learn this, prey agents must be able to see a subset off the grid around them, both the resources available and any other agents.
 We will reward the prey as follows: